 2. Sample Business Letter Template

-Our general business letter template can be used for any kind of professional communication/correspondence.
+Our general business letter template can be used for any kind of professional communication/correspondence, including cover letters and letters of interest.
 Simply decide if you want a letterhead, click the download button, and let our template guide you through the writing process.

 | Click to Download With a Letterhead